el634dev/pokemon-store/README.md

 `If the user goes to the Learn page, they can see a pokemon and can click some buttons.`

 ## Project Status
-Project is: _in progress_ and 95% _complete_
+Project is: _complete_

 ## Room for Improvement
 Room for improvement:
-- Pokedex can change to different pokemon with or without Poke API
+- The hero section can be more smoother
 - The cart can be moved to a separate page

 To do:
-- Fix the pokedex so users can see different pokemon
+- Add more elements to the footer
 - Add a separate cart page for improved UI

 ## Acknowledgements